COD3M4ST3R/CPP_Field_Manual/myproject/NOTES/Subjects.md

 > Functors can encapsulate complex behaviors and conditions that are not easily expressed with regular functions.
 This allows for more customized and flexible operations.
 >
 > - **State Management**:
-> Functors can maintain state across multiple class, which can be useful when performing operations that require context or history.
+> Functors can maintain state across multiple class, which can be useful when performing operations that require contegxt or history.
 >
 > - **Customization**:
 > Functors allow algorithms to be customized with different behaviors without modifying the algorithm itself.
 This promotes code reuse and separation of concerns.